The Minnesota Dignity in

 ⇒ Or, take the course with CE credit.
 If you wish to earn CE, choose the course with the words “receive 1 hr CE” in the title.
 After completing the course and passing a brief exam you will receive one hour of CE credit (ACGME or ANCC).

-How can organizations provide the course to their staff?
+How can organizations provide the courses to their staff?

 Option One: Have their employees self-enroll and complete the course on the Diversity Science LMS.